 Introducing our series of robust, rotationally molded wave slides crafted for commercial use, symbolizing durability and longevity.
-These slides are available in an array of vibrant colors, including Blue, Green, Red, Yellow, and Orange.
+These slides are available in an array of vibrant colors, including Blue, Green, Red, and Yellow.

 The 8-foot slide, with dimensions of 106 x 28 x 15, is appropriate for a 4-foot platform, while the 10-foot slide, measuring 119 x 23 x 17, fits a 5-foot platform.
 Both slides can safely support up to 300 lbs.